 On the right of the operation editor is the implementation editor.
 The implementation editor is a code editor specially tailored for programming the implementations of operations in DeepForge.
-This includes some autocomplete support for common globals in this context like the deepforge and torch globals.
-It also is synchronized with the interface editor and will provide input to the interface editor about unused variables, etc. These errors will present themselves as error or warning highlights on the data in the interface editor.
+It also is synchronized with the interface editor.
 A section of the implementation is shown below: